- Careers Programme

-The careers curriculum is also supported by our partnership work with University of East Anglia (UEA), Network for East Anglian Collaborative Outreach (NEACO) and Oxford and Cambridge Universities.
-This work is delivered at both subject level and by year group, and includes trips, guest speakers and specialist workshops.
+The careers curriculum is also supported by our partnership work with the University of East Anglia (UEA), the Network for East Anglian Collaborative Outreach (NEACO) and Oxford and Cambridge Universities.
+This work is delivered at both subject level and by year group and includes trips, guest speakers and specialist workshops.

 Our Careers Leader & Adviser, Mrs Karen Dando, is based in a designated Careers Office where she is able to offer specialist advice and a quiet space for interviews.
 Next door, is the newly refurbished Careers Hub.
 This is now based in the school’s library, posting up-to-date careers information which is accessible to all students and staff.

-The academy’s careers programme and the impact it has on pupils is measured, every term, by using the Compass Careers Benchmark Tool evaluation programme.
+The academy’s careers programme and the impact it has on pupils are measured, every term, by using the Compass Careers Benchmark Tool evaluation programme.

 We welcome enquiries from parents and carers, representatives of local industry and educational providers.